Harvey Birdman: Attorney at Law (video game)

-Harvey Birdman: Attorney at Law is a video game developed for the Wii, PlayStation 2 and PlayStation Portable by High Voltage Software, and released on January 8, 2008.
-It was published by Capcom, and is based on the Adult Swim animated series of the same name, with collaboration of the show's writers and voice actors.
+Harvey Birdman: Attorney at Law is a 2008 visual novel adventure game developed by High Voltage Software and published by Capcom for the Wii, PlayStation 2, and PlayStation Portable.
+It was released on January 8, 2008.
+The game is based on the animated television series of the same name, with collaboration of the show's writers and voice actors.
 The gameplay heavily borrows from Capcom's Ace Attorney series.

 Gameplay

 Gameplay is based on that of Capcom's Ace Attorney series, with players collecting evidence from crime scenes and cross-examining witnesses during trials, but with Harvey Birdman humor and aesthetic.
-Each of the game's five cases features a hidden Street Fighter character cameo; finding each one will unlock one of five bonus videos featuring bloopers from the game and spotlights of running gags from the show.
+Each of the game's five cases features a hidden Street Fighter character cameo; finding each one will unlock one of five bonus videos featuring bloopers from the game and compilations of running gags.

 All of the show's voice cast reprise their roles for the video game, with the exception of Stephen Colbert; actors Stephen Stanton and Crispin Freeman respectively voice Phil Ken Sebben and Myron Reducto in his stead.